-Proud parent of a Miniature American Shepherd (sometimes incorrectly referred to as a Miniature Australian Shepherd — but more on that later) who’s looking to learn more or thinking about getting a Miniature American Shepherd?
+Proud parent of a Miniature American Shepherd (sometimes referred to as a Miniature Australian Shepherd — but more on that later) who’s looking to learn more or thinking about getting a Miniature American Shepherd?
 Learn the facts about this breed here:

 Miniature American Shepherds are a hardy and rustic breed — a little longer than tall.
 They have slightly rounded heads, medium-length muzzles and almond-shaped eyes.
 Their ears are triangular and set high, their chests are deep and their tails are straight.
 They have a medium-length, weather-resistant coat that’s slightly wavy, creating a little bit of a mane.
 Like their larger cousins, the Australian Shepherds, Miniature American Shepherds can be found in black, blue merle, red merle, solid-red or red with white and/or tan markings.
 Overall, Miniature American Shepherds have a rugged but cuddly look.

-If you’re an apartment dweller who loves boisterous Australian Shepherds, take a look at Miniature American Shepherds, which deliver all of the Aussie’s easygoing, dependable playfulness in a much smaller package.
+If you’re an apartment dweller who loves boisterous Australian Shepherds, take a look at Miniature American Shepherds, which deliver all of the Aussie’s energetic, dependable playfulness in a much smaller package.
 With his intelligence, high energy and protectiveness, this is still a breed that must be well socialized and trained.

 When it comes to their love of play, Miniature American Shepherds never really outgrow the puppy stage.
 They are good with older children — the more active, the better.
 Always monitor them with smaller children and teach the children how to respectfully act toward the dog.